-- The balance sheet as at 31 December 2021 - The following statements for 2021: profit and loss statement and cash flow statement - The notes comprising a summary of the accounting policies and other explanatory information
+- The balance sheet as at 31 December 2022

+- The profit and loss account for 2022

+- ▶ The notes comprising a summary of the accounting policies and other explanatory information

 Basis for our opinion

 We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing.
 Our responsibilities under those standards are further described in the Our responsibilities for the audit of the financial statements section of our report.